Dietary and Lifestyle Advice

 Supplements will only be advised at your consultation if there is good reason to support their use, and if you are happy to include them as part of your programme.

 Nutritional Therapy and Lifestyle Medicine can be effective at bringing about change for many people with a variety of different health conditions, but there will always be some people for whom it does not bring about the improvement that they hoped for.
 There may be many reasons for this, and it may be necessary to refer you back to your doctor for further investigation of symptoms that may require medical attention.

 Alternatively, you may benefit from the expertise of an alternative health professional, such as a physiotherapist, chiropractor or psychologist for example.

 If this becomes necessary, the options available to you will be discussed at your consultation and you will be asked to give your consent if an onward referral is seen to be necessary.

 Fees vary according to whether you choose to book appointments individually, or whether you wish to commit to a series of consultations which are designed to help you through a process of gradual diet and lifestyle changes aimed at improving health or achieving weight loss.

 A guideline to current fees is given below, but you can obtain a copy of the full price list which explains everything that is included in more detail.
 Click here to request a full price list with terms & conditions, or to request further information.

 If you not sure whether Nutritional Therapy can help you, come along for a taster session.

 Bring along a food diary of what you have eaten over the last 3 days and receive some advice on how you can make some simple changes to your diet to improve your health.
-If you find the session helpful and would like to book the 3-appointment consultation, the cost and time of the taster session will then be deducted from the package price.
+If you find the session helpful and would like to book the Optimum Package, the cost and time of the taster session will then be deducted from the package price.

 If you think someone you know would benefit from a consultation, you can buy them a gift certificate (min £15) to put towards a package of their choice.
 To request one, please email here.